Danger in the Lumo-Bay

 “It felt amazing to break the rules instead of make them.
 For once, he could defy expectations, behave recklessly, and there would be no cost.”

-Captain Pierre Jacques twitched his naked ears and swished his bare, pink tail as he stepped into the lumo-bay, a large, empty room with hexagonal, blue grid-lines on the walls.
-Even though he was a hairless Sphynx cat, Captain Jacques always held an air of dignity.
-No other cat or dog wore a Tri-Galactic Navy uniform with greater aplomb, but today Captain Jacques wasn’t wearing his uniform.
+Captain Jacques twitched his naked ears and swished his bare, pink tail as he stepped into the lumo-bay, a large, empty room with hexagonal, blue grid-lines on the walls.
+Even though he was a hairless cat, the captain always held an air of dignity.
+No other cat or dog ever wore a Tri-Galactic Navy uniform with greater aplomb than he did, but today Captain Jacques wasn’t wearing his uniform.
 He was dressed in a pin-striped suit and a floor-length, tan trench coat, split down the back.

-“Oh, don’t worry about it, Jordan,” Dr. Waverly Keller, a tall red-furred Irish Setter barked.
+“Oh, don’t worry about it, Jordan,” Dr. Keller, the tall red-furred Irish Setter, barked at the orange tabby.
 She stood more than a head taller than either cat, and she was wearing a sheer black dress, a gray overcoat, and a floppy hat over her floppy ears.
 “The captain is just looking for an excuse to avoid taking a break.”

 If Captain Jacques had fur, it would have ruffled.
 Instead, his wrinkled skin twitched.

 Captain Jacques straightened his tie, touched the gold comm-pin on his lapel, and cleared his throat.
-“This isn’t a break, Doctor.
+“I don’t like water worlds.
+And besides, this isn’t a break, Doctor.
 It’s a testing exercise.”
 His pink-skinned muzzle drew itself into a smile.
 “Hopefully, a very enjoyable one.
 Let’s get started, shall we, LeGuin?”

 “Yes, sir!” the orange tabby said.
 “You can start your program via voice command whenever you’re ready.”
 LeGuin stepped toward the automatic doors out of the lumo-bay, and they slid open for him.
 “I’ll be right outside.”
 He walked out to the control room, orange-striped tail swinging cheerfully behind him.